 In addition to singing and composing, King has been collaborating with author Sally Cronin over the past few years on her blog “Smorgasbord – Variety is the spice of life,” with the series “A Man And His Music – Jazz, Contemporary, Classical, and Legends” and now, the “William Price King Music Column.”
 Working with author Sally Cronin has been an exhilarating experience in many ways and has brought a new dimension to King’s creative life.
 King has also created a micro blog, “Improvisation,” which features and introduces mostly jazz artists from across the jazz spectrum who have made considerable contributions in the world of jazz; and also artwork from painters who have made their mark in the world of art.
 This micro blog can be found on Tumblr.

 His vocal mentors are two of the greatest giants in jazz, Nat King Cole and Mel Tormé.
 King has a distinctive wide-ranging voice which displays a remarkable technical facility and emotional depth.

 William Price King on Tumblr – IMPROVISATION – https://williampriceking.tumblr.com

 Facebook – https://www.facebook.com/WilliamPriceKing

 Regular Venue – http://cave-wilson.com/

-My thanks as always to William and I am so delighted that we will be enjoying his music contributions into a fourth year here on the blog.
+My thanks as always to William and I am so delighted that we will be enjoying his music contributions into a fifth year here on the blog.